Medicare Benefits Summary

 This is a summary of Medicare coverage to assist you in making decisions about your health coverage when you leave your employment at Boston University after the age of 65.
 You are encouraged to use the Medicare web site: www.medicare.gov.
 The site provides detailed information about plans available and prescription drug coverage.
 It allows you to search for and compare plans specific to where you live.

 - Part B (Medical Insurance) covers physicians’ services, most outpatient hospital services, and certain related services.
-There is a $183.00 deductible in 2018 and and the cost is $134.00 premium (in 2018) per month.
+There is a $226.00 deductible in 2023.
+The standard premium for 2023 is $164.90 per month, but may be higher depending on your income.

 Part C (Medicare Advantage Plan) includes HMOs, PPOs, Private Fee-for-Service plans, Special Needs plans, and Medical Savings Accounts.
 These are voluntary programs offered by private companies available to those who are Medicare beneficiaries.
 It is offered by private insurance companies including Blue Cross Blue Shield, Harvard Pilgrim Health Care, Fallon Community Health Plan, Tufts Health Plan, and others.
 You receive all of your care from the Medicare Advantage Plan while continuing to pay the Part B premium to Medicare.
 Medicare pays the Medicare Advantage Plan a percentage of what the government calculates an average subscriber would cost Medicare.
 In most cases, Medicare Advantage Plans operate similar to a Health Maintenance Organization (HMO) and provide more generous benefits than traditional Medicare with no deductibles, nominal copayments and no claim forms.
 However, your choice of providers is limited.
 You should ensure that the providers you wish to use are in the network of the Medicare Advantage plan.